 Nutrient: Catechins, caffeine, theanine (amino acids), vitamin C

-Taste and flavor: Since it’s powdered, the nutrients easily dissolve and have a vivid green color and strong taste.
+Taste and flavor: Since it’s powdered, the nutrients easily dissolve and have a vivid green color and pungent taste.
 You can prepare it with hot water in a short amount of time.

 Best Time to Drink?